ceejbot/malcolm_ebooks/README.md

 # malcolm_ebooks

 Malcolm Tucker markov-chains twitter bot.
+Not polite in any way.

 ## Usage